 The second requirement is a bit more involved.
 Table 1-1 lists a number of options for the mode of system grounding; in order for these options to exist, the impedance of the transformer to ground-fault current must be significantly lower than the impedance of the connection between the neutral and earth such that this neutral impedance governs the selection of grounding mode.
 The Electrical Transmission and Distribution Reference Book provides a good theoretical background for this statement.
 Essentially, however, this requirement translates into a requirement that the transformer contain a second winding that is connected in delta.
-Thus, a transformer that is intended to provide a system ground must provide a wye-connected winding at the voltage of the system to be grounded, and must also contain a delta winding.
+Thus, a transformer that is intended to provide a system ground must provide a wye-connected winding.
 The most common configuration that meets this requirement in industrial and commercial applications is a transformer that has a delta-connected primary winding and a wye-connected secondary winding.